 #6 Write About A Day In The Life

-Write about a typica day in your working life as a healthcare professional.
-Be careful not to write about specific patients or to commit any breaches of privacy or confidentiality.
+Describe a typical day in your work life as a healthcare professional.
+You should be careful not to write about specific patients though, or to commit any other breach of confidentiality or privacy.

 #7 Plan Posts Around Seasons and Events